A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Introduction

+where the $\inf$ is over measures $\PIU{}$ on $\XU{1} \times \XU{2}$.
+Problem \eqref{eq:ot} is typically studied under the assumptions that $\XU{1}$ and $\XU{2}$ are in a Polish space on which $d$ is a metric, in which case the minimum of \eqref{eq:ot} is the \emph{Wasserstein distance} (WD).
+The WD is popular in many applications including shape interpolation~\cite{solomon2015convolutional}, generative modeling~\cite{arjovsky2017wasserstein,fan2017point}, domain adaptation~\cite{damodaran2018deepjdot}, and dictionary learning~\cite{schmitz2018wasserstein}.
 The WD is a metric on the space of probability measures \cite{ambrosio2013user}, and this property is useful in many ML tasks, e.g., clustering \cite{xing2003distance,hartigan1975clustering}, nearest-neighbor search \cite{clarkson2006nearest,clarkson1999nearest,beygelzimer2006cover}, and outlier detection \cite{angiulli2002fast}.
 Indeed, some of these tasks are tractable, or allow theoretical guarantees, when done on a metric space.
 E.g., finding the nearest neighbor \cite{clarkson2006nearest,clarkson1999nearest,beygelzimer2006cover} or the diameter \cite{indyk1999sublinear} of a dataset requires a polylogarithimic computational effort under metric assumptions; approximation algorithms for clustering rely on metric assumptions, whose absence worsens known bounds \cite{ackermann2010clustering}; also, \cite{memoli2011gromov} uses the metric properties of the WD to study object matching via metric invariants.